My Approach to Helping

-I have 20 years of experience working very productively with couples and individuals of diverse backgrounds, age, and sexual orientation.
-My job is to help you identify dysfunctional patterns of thought and behavior that contribute to - even perpetuate - the difficulties you are having.
-Working collaboratively, our focus in therapy is on removing psychological and behavioral obstacles that prevent you from reaching your personal/career goals and having better relationships.
+I have 22 years experience working productively with people of diverse backgrounds, ages, and sexual orientations.
+Our job together is to identify dysfunctional patterns that contribute to—even perpetuate—your difficulties.
+The main focus of therapy is to remove inner and outer obstacles that prevent you from reaching your goals and having better relationships.

 My approach is supportive, empathetic and, above all, pragmatic.
-While I believe that understanding the past is essential, change occurs in the present.
+While understanding the past is essential, change can only occur in the present.
 I will challenge you to be an active partner in therapy and to work toward ongoing insight, growth, and positive change both in and outside of sessions.

-My experience ranges from psychotherapy and assessment of families, adults, and couples to counseling trauma survivors and persons with major illness.
-Whether you seek to make a major change, overcome a life blow or obstacle - or break a chronic pattern - I will strive to meet you where you are at.
+My experience ranges from psychotherapy with adults, teens, and couples to counseling trauma survivors with acute PTSD.
+Whether you seek to make a major change, overcome a life blow or obstacle, or to break a chronic pattern, I will meet you where you are at.

 More Info About My Practice

 Save yourself a trip!
 I currently focus on video therapy (or phone) with both my NYC & NM clients.

 Fees: $150-$250 (sliding scale)